Article

 Image of bird's eye view of cargos in a port

-While 2024 was a record year for trade flows and volumes, with services growing more than goods, 2025 has begun with a certain degree of uncertainty and a great many questions about the future.
+While 2024 was a record year for trade flows and volumes, with services outpacing goods, 2025 has begun with a degree of uncertainty and many questions about the future.

 Dominique Honoré, Global Head of Global Trade & Commodities at Crédit Agricole CIB, explains that these questions will include those around trade corridors and tariffs - as well as how these will impact countries that interact with other nations globally.